We are currently trialling Click & Collect in across the UK with more coming soon. Find out below which stores are currently offering Click & Collect.

 Hang any piece of unframed wall art you like.

 An excellent idea for a real statement wall is a blackboard.
 You might be able to find an authentic old-school blackboard, complete with a ledge for your chalk and duster to fix to the wall of your choice.
 Make your own if you can’t find a blackboard to hang.
-Paint a wall section with blackboard paint, and recreate the school look by framing it with old wooden rulers, often found in reclamation yards and antique shops.
-Add some chalk, and you’ve got a creative centrepiece for kids and adults.
+Paint a wall section with blackboard paint and recreate the school look by framing it with old wooden rulers, often found in reclamation yards and antique shops.
+Add some chalk, and you have a creative centrepiece for kids and adults.

-If you find a trove of old skis – snow or water – line them up vertically to create a cityscape, complete with high and low-rise “buildings.”
+If you find a trove of old skis – snow or water – line them up vertically to create a cityscape with high and low-rise “buildings.”